 - Administration: Intravenous (IV).

-- Common Side Effects: Infusion reactions, infections, fatigue.
+- Common Side Effects: Infusion reactions, infections, fatigue, low immunoglobulins in some patients.

 Cyclophosphamide (Cytoxan)